Verksmidja/H24_RoboSveinki/README.md

-### This is our ToDo list we need to do and what we have planned
- (you can always add more to the to do task if you have something)
+### This is our ToDo list we need to do and what we have planned.   (you can always add more to the to do task if you have something)
 ---
  >If your done with a project just edit and just add a [x] to it.